kedacore/http-add-on/docs/integrations.md

 1. **Proxy Service in Virtual Service:**

    - Within the Istio virtual service definition, add a proxy service as a route destination.
-   - Set the host of this proxy service to `keda-add-ons-http-interceptor-proxy`` (the Keda HTTP Addon interceptor service).
+   - Set the host of this proxy service to `keda-add-ons-http-interceptor-proxy`` (the KEDA HTTP Addon interceptor service).
    - Set the port to `8080`` (the default interceptor port).

 **Example yaml**